emk/node-feedhose/README.md

 costs me about 2 cents/hour.
 Feel free to run a bigger instance--it will definitely take less time to install Node.js.

-First, open up port `8000` on your EC2 security group.
+First, open up ports `8000` and `843` on your EC2 security group.
+The latter is needed to serve up some Flash policy files used as a fallback by `Socket.io`.

 Next, install `git`, clone this repository, and run the install script: